Top intimate hygiene tips to maintain a healthy vagina.

 Super tight jeans, leggings and even stockings or tights can reduce air-flow, as can sweaty gym clothes, ultimately creating a lovely li'l breeding ground for bacteria.
 Shower and change as soon as you can after a workout and be mindful of changing up your outfits in order to give your intimates a breather every now and again.

-WIPE FROM FRONT TO BACK WHEN GOING TO THE TOILET
+WIPE FROM FRONT TO BACK

 Yep you read right: when you go to the bathroom, be sure to wipe from vagina towards anus (butt) and not the other way around.
 This helps to avoid any harmful nasties from your bum ending up in your vagina, which is sensitive and precious and pretty much best left alone to do its thing.

-Please, for the love of all the vagina Gods, do not spray perfumes, use fragranced products (including period products) or use talcum powder on your vagina.
+Please, for the love of all the vagina Gods, do not spray perfumes, use fragranced products - including period products - or use talcum powder on your vagina.
 All vaginas have smells and this is normal, presuming that it doesn't smell 'off', or fishy - which is a sure sign that something is wrong and it's time to get checked by your Doctor.
 Everyone's odour will be different and can even be influenced by the foods we eat - just keep an eye (nose?!) on it and if it's not smelling right to you, get checked by your GP.

 MAINTAIN REGULAR GYNAECOLOGICAL CHECK-UPS